The Feminization of Freedom: An Analysis of love, happiness and freedom from the perspective of single, never-married, childfree women of color

 This article addresses singleness as a state of being and not a transition for single, never-married, voluntarily childfree women of color.
-As the characterization of adult romantic relationships has evolved, the meaning of singleness has also gone through a transformation.
-My research applies the theoretical frameworks of feminist standpoint theory and decolonial feminism through an intersectional lens to explain how women of color experience love and relationships in a non-traditional way, and how they create a singular corridor that allows them to exist on the boundaries of heteronormative marriage and romantic love.
-I examine two research questions: 1) How do never-married, voluntarily childfree women of color experience and feel about romantic love, singleness, sex, and attachments in society? and 2) how do their experiences within these contexts construct a sense of self?
-My study utilized a qualitative research methodology with an inductive inquiry approach.
-I conducted forty semi-structured interviews with women between the ages of 36 and 61-years-old.
-I argue that these women have a unique positionality in society.
+As the characterization of adult romantic relationships has evolved, the meaning of singleness has also transformed.
+My research applied the theoretical frameworks of feminist standpoint theory and decolonial feminism through an intersectional lens to explain how women of color experience love and relationships in a non-traditional way and how they create a singular corridor that allows them to exist on the boundaries of heteronormative marriage and romantic love.
+In this article, I argue that these women have a unique positionality in society.
 They are women who have remained free from the heteronormative obligations to a husband or children, and they are also women who have not had the privileges of some of their white counterparts.
-Therefore, they have a group-based experience and knowledge that is rooted in group identity.
+Therefore, they have a group-based experience and knowledge rooted in group identity.

-I am revising a paper that examines the roles of single women characters in movies.
-Movies portray women who live a single life, outside the perimeters of the wife and mother paradigm in ways that reveal social perceptions society has of these women.
-Film, as an extension of, and an accompaniment to culture, continuously creates, defines, and redefines gender and accompanying gender norms and generational expectations.
+I am also revising a paper that examines the roles of single women characters in movies.
+Movies portray women who live a single life, outside the perimeters of the wife and mother paradigm, in ways that reveal social perceptions society has of these women.
+Film, as an extension of and an accompaniment to culture, continuously creates, defines, and redefines gender and accompanying gender norms and generational expectations.
 I performed a content analysis of the portrayal of single women in film with single women as main characters.
-The films span multiple decades and genres from: a mock-documentary, femme-fatale thrillers, romantic-comedies, female “buddy” films, and coming of age films.
-I included films with cultural diversity and representations of women of color, as well as more typical single-white-female films.
-I used an inductive, narrative inquiry approach, through a feminist lens, to analyze themes from twenty films who have single women as main characters.
-I hope to have a revised version of this paper out for review in early 2024.
+The films span multiple decades and genres from a mock-documentary, femme-fatale thrillers, romantic comedies, female "buddy" films, and coming-of-age films.
+I included films with cultural diversity, representations of women of color, and more typical single-white female films.
+I used an inductive, narrative inquiry approach through a feminist lens to analyze themes from twenty films that have single women as main characters.
+I hope to have a revised version of this paper out for review in 2025.

 I Choose Feminism